 Google Sheets natively controls how the functions recalculate according to different behaviours (modifying cells, opening the spreadsheet, …).
 This is why, sometimes, you enter your spreadsheet and see your functions recalculating and your data loading.

-To avoid that IMPORTFROMWEB fetches the data source constantly, imported data are cached 24 hours by default (and up to 4 weeks subscribing to our Premium or High Volume plans).
+To avoid that IMPORTFROMWEB fetches the data source constantly, imported data are cached 24 hours by default (and up to 4 weeks).

 Therefore, whenever IMPORTFROMWEB recalculates, the content is retrieved from the cache and it is not counted as new requests.